 Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

-The grid system, which was built to deliver electricity from large power stations (via the transmission network) to some large (industries) but mostly small consumers (households - via the distribution network) is being upended by hundreds of thousands of small renewables installations (over 1.5 million solar PV installations and 30,000 wind turbines), which are feeding into the distribution grid at lots of decentralised locations (see graph below).
+The grid system, which was built to deliver electricity from large power stations (via the transmission network) to some large (industries) but mostly small consumers (households - via the distribution network) is being upended by hundreds of thousands of small renewables installations (over 1.7 million solar PV installations and over 29,000 onshore wind turbines), which are feeding into the distribution grid at lots of decentralised locations (see graph below).

 Source: EPRS 2016.